How To Heal From Sexual Abuse (Sexual, Physical And Emotional)

 Someone said : – In this world, people’s behaviour usually falls in two categories:- 1.
 A cry for love or 2.
 An act of love.
 It takes strength to learn how to love and forgive yourself and to love and forgive others.

-Read the following Bible sections and verses:-
+Take your time to read the following Bible sections and verses:-

 Deuteronomy 22v 25-v26 Clearly states that rape is the fault of the rapist or sex offender.